Simply click the like button below.

 In 2012 WHAG again successfully bid for some of this Bury grant funding via the Communities Department.
 Due to the large number of bids granted WHAG received less funding than hoped for.
 We are now providing the Recovery Toolkit and the Freedom programme to women in various venues across Bury.

-In 2012 RMBC re-configured and re-tendered all the original supporting people contracts and brought them under the umbrella of adult care.
-WHAG were successful in winning the bids for single homeless women and the flexible DA service.
+In 2012 RMBC re-configured and re-tendered all the original Supporting People contracts and brought them under the umbrella of adult care.
+WHAG was successful in winning the bids for single homeless women and the flexible Domestic Abuse service.

-Since 2013 WHAG have also been self-funding a pilot male DV service in Rochdale.
+WHAG also self-funded a pilot men’s DV service in Rochdale.